ColeMei/LLM-IaC-SecEval/docs/LLM_Pure.md

 ## Overview

 The **LLM Pure** methodology evaluates Infrastructure as Code (IaC) files directly using Large Language Models without any pre-filtering by static analysis tools.
-This approach tests the standalone capability of LLMs to detect security smells in IaC scripts.
+This approach tests the standalone capability of LLMs to detect all 9 security smell categories in IaC scripts with configurable prompt styles and multi-provider support.

 ## Prompt Styles